 Here’s the thing:

 If you can do this consistently.
 It will grow your brand.
 People will take notice of your brand in the press.
 People will take notice of your brand in their feeds.
-And people will take notice of the fact that your brand is providing the data to support the news within their industry.
-In the HR industry; Glassdoor used their data to capture mindshare amongst their target audience.
+And people will notice that your brand is providing the data to support the news within their industry.
+In the HR industry, Glassdoor used its data to capture mindshare amongst its target audience.